Josiely-Oliveira/Josiely-Oliveira/README.md

 ###

-<p align="left">My name is Josiely and I'm a Web Developer In Progress, from Brazil.</p>
+<p align="left">My name is Josiely and I'm a Developer In Progress, from Brazil.</p>

 ###